A 5-Part Guide To Marijuana Benefits

-However, you need to keep in mind that there are negative effects associated with using pot for non-medicinal purposes or smoking too much of it.
+However, you need to keep in mind that there are adverse effects associated with using pot for non-medicinal purposes or smoking too much of it.
 When abused or overused, it can result in individuals becoming dependent on the drug and disrupt emotions and memory.
 There are two active chemicals at least that are contained in marijuana that researchers believe have medicinal applications.
-Tetrahydrocannabinol (THC) has pain relieving as well as other properties and cannabidiol (CBD) appears to have an impact on the brain without producing a high.
-Also some of the health benefits potentially can be gain through taking THC pills such as Dronabinol, which is a synthetic version of THC, and in some ways might be more effective than smoking marijuana is.
+Tetrahydrocannabinol (THC) has pain relieving as well as other properties, and cannabidiol (CBD) appears to have an impact on the brain without producing a high.
+Also, some of the health benefits potentially be gained by taking THC pills such as Dronabinol, which is a synthetic version of THC, and in some ways might be more effective than smoking marijuana is.

 Prevents And Treats Glaucoma

-Marijuana helps to decrease the amount of pressure inside of the eye.
-The National Eye Institute reports that studies conducted during the early 1970s showed that smoking marijuana lowered intraocular pressure (IOP)in individuals with glaucoma as well as those with normal pressure.
-Also, that the drug's effective might slow down glaucoma's progression and prevent blindness.
+Marijuana helps to decrease the amount of pressure inside the eye.
+The National Eye Institute reports that studies conducted during the early 1970s showed that smoking marijuana lowered intraocular pressure (IOP) in individuals with glaucoma as well as those with normal pressure.
+Also, the drug's effect might slow down glaucoma's progression and prevent blindness.

 Lung Health Is Improved

 A study published in January 2012 in the Journal of the American Medical Association showed that lung function is not impaired by marijuana.
 It can, in fact, increase lung capacity.
 Tobacco's carcinogenic effects might even be helped.

 Researchers searching for heart disease risk factors tested 5,115 young adults' lung function over a 20 year period.
 Over time, lung function was lost by tobacco smokers, but pot users showed an actual increase in their lung capacity.
 The increased lung capacity might be due to taking very deep breaths when inhaling marijuana and not from any therapeutic chemical contained inside the drug.